 According to Elisa's Articles of Association, the Board of Directors comprises a minimum of five and a maximum of nine members.
 The members of the Board are appointed at the Annual General Meeting for a one-year term of office starting at the close of the relevant General Meeting, and ending at the close of the next Annual General Meeting.
 From Annual General Meeting 2018 onwards, the General Meeting has elected the Chairman and the Deputy Chairman of the Board of Directors.

-At the Annual General Meeting of 12 April 2018, seven (7) members were elected to the Board of Directors.
-Mr Raimo Lind, Ms Clarisse Berggårdh, Mr Petteri Koponen, Ms Leena Niemistö, Ms Seija Turunen and Mr Antti Vasara were re-elected as members of the Board of Directors and Mr Anssi Vanjoki as a new member of the Board of Directors.
+At the Annual General Meeting of 3 April 2019, seven (7) members were elected to the Board of Directors.
+Ms Clarisse Berggårdh, Mr Petteri Koponen, Ms Leena Niemistö, Ms Seija Turunen, Mr Anssi Vanjoki and Mr Antti Vasara were re-elected as members of the Board of Directors and Mr Kim Ignatius as a new member of the Board of Directors.

 The Board has assessed that each member of the Board of Directors is independent of the company and of any significant shareholders.